 ATREG Founder, President, and CEO Stephen Rothrock returns to the speaking circuit this year to present at the following events:

 - September 8 – MEPTEC‘s Semiconductor Industry Speaker Series webinar

 - October 11 to 14 – IMAPS’ 54thInternational Symposium on Microelectronics to be being held in person at the Town and Country Resort in San Diego, CA

 A lot has changed since last year – learning to live with COVID, a new U.S. administration, a chip boom, a supply shortage, 200mm fabs in even higher demand, Europe boosting its own semiconductor manufacturing, competing global government incentives for greenfield fab construction, precarious dependence on Taiwan, and increased disengagement from China due to global tariffs and trade wars.
 Steve will provide some insights on how the current market upturn is likely to evolve over the coming year and how it will impact the OSAT market as well as IDMs.

-We hope to have the opportunity to connect with you there!
+Click here to register for the MEPTEC event.
+We hope to connect with you there!